fooziex/fooziex.github.io/README.md

 [Nmap](https://nmap.org/): "utility for network discovery and security auditing"

 [REAPER](https://www.reaper.fm/): "complete digital audio production application for computers, offering a full multitrack audio and MIDI recording, editing, processing, mixing and mastering toolset"

+[Sattva Descreen plug-in for Adobe Photoshop](http://www.descreen.net/eng/soft/descreen/descreen.htm): "uses the Fourier transform to automatically find parameters of a screen and precisely removes it"

 [Sigil](https://sigil-ebook.com/sigil/): "designed to make it easy to create great ebooks using the EPUB format"